ga4gh/vrs/docs/source/terms_and_model.rst

 **Implementation guidance**

-* An implementation MUST represent Variation with subclasses other than Text if possible.
+* An implementation MUST represent Variation with subclasses other than TextVariation if possible.
-* An implementation SHOULD define or adopt conventions for defining the strings stored in Text.definition.
+* An implementation SHOULD define or adopt conventions for defining the strings stored in TextVariation.definition.
-* If a future version of VRS is adopted by an implementation and the new version enables defining existing Text objects under a different Variation subclass, the implementation MUST construct a new object under the other Variation subclass.
-In such a case, an implementation SHOULD persist the original Text object and respond to queries matching the Text object with the new object.
+* If a future version of VRS is adopted by an implementation and the new version enables defining existing TextVariation objects under a different Variation subclass, the implementation MUST construct a new object under the other Variation subclass.
+In such a case, an implementation SHOULD persist the original TextVariation object and respond to queries matching the TextVariation object with the new object.
 * Additional Variation subclasses are continually under consideration.
 Please open a `GitHub issue`_ if you would like to propose a Variation subclass to cover a needed